mrkn/pycall.rb/README.md

 PyCall wraps pointers of Python objects in `PyCall::PyPtr` objects.
-`PyCall::PyPtr` class has two subclasses, `PyCall::PyTypePtr` and `PyCall::PyRubyPtr`.  `PyCall::PyTypePtr` is specialized for type (and classobj in 2.7) objects, and `PyCall::PyRubyPtr` is for the objects that wraps pointers of Ruby objects.
+`PyCall::PyPtr` class has two subclasses, `PyCall::PyTypePtr` and `PyCall::PyRubyPtr`.  `PyCall::PyTypePtr` is specialized for type objects, and `PyCall::PyRubyPtr` is for the objects that wraps pointers of Ruby objects.

 These `PyCall::PyPtr` objects are used mainly in PyCall infrastructure.
 Instead, we usually treats the instances of `Object`, `Class`, `Module`, or